brcm-samples-test/samples-repo/README.md

 Hello
 The sky is blue.
-Tomorrow the sky is gray.
+Tomorrow the sky will be gray!